blattus/lombardi/readme.md

 Example:
 `Top RB 2015`

-### (forthcoming) Player Stats for [player name] in [year] [optional: 'detailed']
+### [Simple / Detailed] Player Stats [player name] [year]
 - Returns aggregate stats for a given player in a given season.
 Relevant stats are shown based on the player's position.
-If 'detailed' is included, week-by-week stats are shown.
+Adding 'simple' or 'detailed' to the beginning of the query is required and specifies the level of stat detail that will be returned.

 Example:
-`player stats for Ben Roethlisberger in 2015`
+`simple player stats Randall Cobb 2014`

-`player stats for Ben Roethlisberger in 2015 detailed`
+`detailed player stats Ben Roethlisberger 2015`

 ### Bio [player name]
 - Returns player biographical information, including team, position, team, college, height/weight, years pro, and a link to the player's profile on NFL.com